Dexalot/dexalot-docs/docs/contracts/PortfolioMain.md

 **Mainnet Portfolio**

 **Dev notes:** \
-This contract is the gateway for deposits to the Dexalot L1(subnet).
+This contract prevalidates the PortfolioSub checks and allows deposits to be sent to the subnet.
-It also processes withdrawal messages received from Dexalot L1 and releases the funds to the requester&#x27;s wallet
 ExchangeMain needs to have DEFAULT_ADMIN_ROLE on PortfolioMain.

 ## Variables